rafaelpernil2/StatefulPromises/README.md

 This class provides a set of methods for working statefully with a single use set of Promises.
 Each PromiseBatch has a set of customPromises to execute either using [exec](#exectnameorcustompromise-string--icustompromiset) for individual execution, [all](#allconcurrencyLimit-number) or [allSettled](#allSettledconcurrencyLimit-number) for batch execution, while providing methods to retry failed promises, check statuses or notify promises as finished for making sure all `.then` post-processing is done without race conditions.

-By desing, it is a single use batch to avoid expensive calls to functions when the current result is already loaded and remains valid.
-Also, it allows to keep track of different sets of executions thus creating a more organized code base.
+By desing, it is a single-use batch to avoid expensive calls to functions when the current result is already loaded and remains valid.
+Also, it allows to keep track of different sets of executions, thus, creating a more organized code base.

 ##### Initialization: